Skip navigation links

 ESSA’s success is well documented.
 Data from 2007 to 2018 indicate that out of 384 students who participated, 67% of them graduated with a degree.
 In 2024, 73% of the 45 students in the program increased their math placement scores by an average of 85%.

-First-year computer science engineering major and 2024 ESSA cohort member, Sara Dallalah, explained she was surprised by the improvement.
+First-year computer science major and 2024 ESSA cohort member Sara Dallalah said she was surprised by the improvement.
 “I originally scored a 15 on my placement exam.
 After joining ESSA, I scored a 21.”

 Support and community: a winning combo